lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/Networkfilters/HTTPconnectionmanager.md

 	([Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration)) The idle timeout for connections managed by the connection manager.
 The idle timeout is defined as the period in which there are no active requests.
 If not set, there is no idle timeout.
 When the idle timeout is reached the connection will be closed.
 If the connection is an HTTP/2 connection a drain sequence will occur prior to closing the connection.
 See drain_timeout.

 - **drain_timeout**</br>
-	([Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration)) The time that Envoy will wait between sending an HTTP/2 °∞shutdown notification°± (GOAWAY frame with max stream ID) and a final GOAWAY frame.
+	([Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration)) The time that Envoy will wait between sending an HTTP/2 ‚Äúshutdown notification‚Äù (GOAWAY frame with max stream ID) and a final GOAWAY frame.
 This is used so that Envoy provides a grace period for new streams that race with the final GOAWAY frame.
 During this grace period, Envoy will continue to accept new streams.
 After the grace period, a final GOAWAY frame is sent and Envoy will start refusing new streams.
 Draining occurs both when a connection hits the idle timeout or during general server draining.
 The default grace period is 5000 milliseconds (5 seconds) if this option is not specified.

 - **access_log**</br>
 	([filter.accesslog.AccessLog](#)) Configuration for HTTP access logs emitted by the connection manager.